YDaiLab/scRegulate/README.md

 No, a GPU is not required.
 However, using a CUDA-enabled GPU is strongly recommended for faster training and inference, especially with large datasets.

 **Q2: How do I know if I can use a GPU with scRegulate?**
-A: There are two quick checks:
+There are two quick checks:

 1. **System check**
    In your terminal, run `nvidia-smi`.
 If you see your GPU listed (model, memory, driver version), your machine has an NVIDIA GPU with the driver installed.